 Sudden infant death syndrome (SIDS) is the sudden and unexplained death of an infant where no cause is found after detailed post mortem.

-- In 2020, the unexplained infant mortality rate was highest for mothers aged under 20 years, at 1.07 deaths per 1,000 live births.
-This is over seven times higher than for mothers aged 30 to 34 years who had the lowest rates
+• In 2021, the unexplained infant mortality rate was highest for mothers aged under 20 years, at 0.95 deaths per 1,000 live births.
+This is almost 4 times higher than all other age groups

 *England and Wales data includes International Classification of Diseases (ICD) codes R95 (Sudden Infant Death Syndrome) and R99 (Ill Defined/Unknown), Northern Ireland data includes ICD code R95, R96 and R99 and Scotland data includes ICD code R95 only.*